captainblair/movie_recommendation_api/README.md

-# movie_recommendation_api
+# Movie Recommendation API

 A production-grade backend service for a movie recommendation application.
 Built using Django, PostgreSQL, Redis, and JWT authentication, this service provides performant APIs for trending movies, personalized recommendations, user management, and storing favorite movies.
 All endpoints are documented with Swagger.

 ## Project Overview

 This backend powers a movie recommendation platform with a focus on:

-- High-performance API design
+- **High-performance API design** - Optimized endpoints with pagination and filtering
-- Secure authentication
+- **Secure authentication** - JWT-based user authentication and authorization
-- External API integration (TMDb)
+- **External API integration** - TMDb API integration for movie data
-- Efficient caching for heavy movie data
+- **Efficient caching** - Redis caching for heavy movie data
-- Comprehensive API documentation for frontend integration
+- **Comprehensive API documentation** - Swagger UI for easy frontend integration

 The project follows real-world backend engineering practices including environment configuration, external API consumption, caching, ORM optimization, and continuous documentation.